Skip to content

 Another jitter algorithm proposed by AWS Research.

-It takes a middle of the given interval and tries to add some additional delay drawing it from the halved interval at random uniformly.
+It takes the middle of the given interval and adds some additional delay, drawn uniformly at random from the halved interval.

 Note

-Equal Jitter guarantees that you will wait at least a half of the given delay interval.
+Equal Jitter guarantees that you will wait at least half of the given delay interval.

 hyx.retry.jitters.equal(delay)